Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.

 Weight | 20.3 pounds |

-4. Panda 3200 RPM Portable Spin Dryer
+Panda 3200 RPM Portable Spin Dryer

-Best Wringer for Professional Use
+Best for Professional Use

-This is an electric product.
+This is an electrical product.
 So keep that in mind if you’re living off the grid.
 You will need to plug this in.
-But it still saves energy over time.
-It gets your clothes mostly dry very quickly so they’re ready to be air dried.

 The spinning disc will remove the water — not heat.
-But despite no heat, customers do say this is one of the best spin dryers they’ve ever used!
+But despite no heat, customers say this is one of the best spin dryers they’ve ever used!

 Pros

-- Speeds up air drying time.
+- Speeds up air-drying time.

 - Easy to use.